 Your business plan is the place to define the services you will provide.
 It’s important to document these decisions, even if you are just opting for a traditional coin-operated laundromat.
 Producing a detailed estimation of your startup costs before launching the business is essential, since it will ensure you are considering the full range of equipment and utility costs.

 A detailed financial projection will also help you determine how long it will take for your business to break even.
-With a detailed description of your business model and startup costs, you will be ready to approach potential lenders or investors to get funding for your laundromat.
+With a detailed description of your business model and startup costs, you will be ready to approach lenders or investors to get funding for your laundromat.
 That initial investment will be key to your success, since laundromat startup costs are often hundreds of thousands of dollars.

 Know the Area You’ll Serve

 Location, location, location.
-It’s true for many businesses that the location it operates in will play a major role in determining how many customers walk through its doors.
+It’s true for many businesses that the location it operates in plays a major role in determining how many customers walk through its doors.
 That’s especially true for a laundromat.
 Many customers will be apartment tenants, and are likely to seek out a laundromat within 1-3 miles of where they live.

 So the location of your laundromat is a significant determinant of its potential success, and should be a focal point in your business plan.
 A strategic location can drive high foot traffic, increase visibility, and ultimately boost revenue.